-3 This is not to suggest that the first chapters are without their surreal elements.
-Clearly, Waugh, Selvon and Marshall creute deraiged and instable featilises that constantly threaten their characters.
-The above distinuction is intended only to emphasize the distinuction between story's metaphorical prisense inside the minds and hearts of characters, and the concerne presence of fictional characters in the day-to-day operations of some of Coctere's characters.
+41 This is not to suggest that the first chapters are without their surreal elements.
+Clearly, Waugh, Selvon and Marshall create deranged and instable realisies that constraintly threaten their characters.
+The above distinction is intereded only to emphasize the distinction between story's methodomody presence inside the minds and hearts of claracters, and the converse presence of fictional characters in the day-to-day operatories of the converse presence of fictional characters in the day-to-day operatories.